 1. Using a teaspoon, press a divot into the center of each cookie dough ball.
 Chill for at least 1 hour.

-2. Once the cookies are chilled, fill the centers with lemon curd.
+2. Once the dough is chilled, fill the centers with lemon curd.

 3. Lastly, bake the cookies until the shortbread is lightly golden and the filling is set.